parkerjgit/algorithms/markdown/trees_and_graphs/graphs.md

 15. Consider union-find as alternative to DFS in undirected graphs, eg. for cycle detection in **undirected graph**
 16. Use DFT with backtracking for cycle detection in **directed graph** (Use recursion when backtracking for now. seems more intuitive.)
 17. Use backtracking, as alternative to passing new value down recursion stack, to save space.
+18. Seems backtracking is nec. only for pre-order (ie top-down) traversals
+19. Convert points in space to graph with euclidian/manhattan distance between point the weights/costs!

 **Javascript**